 Participants in the New Venture Competition have benefitted from the following Resources:

-Paige Sundstrom, Economics & Business Librarian can be reached at Click here to show mail address.
+Angela Chikowero, Business and Economics Subject Liaison can be reached at Click here to show mail address.

 Steve Blank's Web Site: Excellent information source for entrepreneurs.